valerioarvizzigno/leroy-merlin-gai-demo/README.md

 ### Multi Modal

+Attach a product picture (e.g. .jpg you can find in samples/images folder of this repo) and ask questions like below:

     - Do you have something similar in your product catalog?
 Specify URL and price for each product